Manufacturers Index - Witherby, Rugg & Richardson

 In 1875 this company purchased the assets of R. Ball & Co., successor to Ball & Williams and an historically important maker of woodworking machinery in their own right.

-In March of 1903 the assets of Witherby, Rugg & Richardson were purchased by Hobbs Manufacturing Co. or Worcester.
+In March of 1903 the business of Witherby, Rugg & Richardson was purchased by Hobbs Manufacturing Co. or Worcester.
 That firm eventually was part of a merger that created National Woodworking Machinery Co., a firm that eventually got out of the woodworking machinery business.

 Luke Witherby was elected to the State House of Representatives in 1852.
 He was head of Witherby, Rugg & Richardson from its founding in 1864 and remained in that position until his death in 1892 at age 82.

 Seneca M. Richardson spent much of his early career as a machinist at Worcester manufacturers of woolen machinery before serving a relatively short stint at Ball & Williams.
 He remained at Witherby, Rugg & Richardson as superintendent from its founding in 1864 until his death in August of 1899.

 Gilbert Rugg died in 1907 at the age of 70.
 Besides his career as a manufacturer of woodworking machinery, he had been an alderman and representative, and at the time of his death he was vice-president of a Worcester bank.